castorini/pyserini/docs/experiments-slim.md

 The training code is provided [here](https://github.com/alexlimh/SLIM).

-Due to naming conflict with [Lucence optimation](https://github.com/castorini/pyserini/blob/f010aa17a8f51887c056bff2f52f85d78e6eb27b/pyserini/resources/index-metadata/lucene-index.msmarco-v1-passage-slim.20220131.9ea315.README.md), we use `slimr` to denote our model which stands for ''slim retrieval''.
+Due to a naming conflict with [the "slim" version of Lucene indexes](https://github.com/castorini/pyserini/blob/f010aa17a8f51887c056bff2f52f85d78e6eb27b/pyserini/resources/index-metadata/lucene-index.msmarco-v1-passage-slim.20220131.9ea315.README.md), we use `slimr` to denote our model, which stands for "slim retrieval".

 To reproduce the non-distilled version of SLIM, we run retrieval using the `castorini/slimr-msmarco-passage` model available on Huggingface's model hub: